-- Accessible.
-The facility or portion of the facility can be approached, entered, and used by persons with disabilities. - Adjusted income.
-Annual income, less allowable HUD deductions and allowances. - Affiliated individual.
-With respect to an individual, a spouse, parent, brother, sister, or child of that individual, or a person to whom that individual stands in loco parentis (in the position or place of a parent), or any individual, tenant, or lawful occupant living in the household of the victim of domestic violence, dating violence, sexual assault, or stalking. - Annual contributions contract (ACC).
-The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program. - Annual income.
-The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations. - Applicant (applicant family).
-A family that has applied for admission to a program but is not yet a participant in the program. - As-paid states.
-States where the welfare agency adjusts the shelter and utility component of the welfare grant in accordance with actual housing costs. - Assets.
-(See net family assets.) - Auxiliary aids.
+- The applicable fair market rent, as defined in 24 CFR part 888, subpart A, for the unit; or - The amount of the monthly subsidy provided for the unit, which will be determined by adding the per unit assistance provided to a public housing property as calculated through the applicable formulas for the Public Housing Capital Fund and Public Housing Operating Fund. - Auxiliary aids.
 Services or devices that enable persons with impaired sensory, manual, or speaking skills to have an equal opportunity to participate in, and enjoy the benefits of, programs or activities receiving federal financial assistance. - Bifurcate.
 With respect to a public housing or Section 8 lease, to divide a lease as a matter of law such that certain tenants can be evicted or removed while the remaining family members' lease and occupancy rights are allowed to remain intact. - Ceiling rent.
 The highest rent amount the PHA will require a family to pay, for a particular unit size, when the family is paying an income-based rent. - Child.
 A member of the family other than the family head or spouse who is under 18 years of age. - Child care expenses.
 Amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further his or her education and only to the extent such amounts are not reimbursed.
 The amount deducted shall reflect reasonable charges for child care.
-In the case of child care necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income. - Citizen.
-A citizen or national of the United States. - Cohead.
+In the case of child care necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income.

+Citizen.
+A citizen or national of the United States.

+Cohead.
 An individual in the household who is equally responsible for the lease with the head of household.
 A family may have a cohead or spouse but not both.
 A cohead never qualifies as a dependent.
 The cohead must have legal capacity to enter into a lease.